Updated: Jul 10, 2022

 Finding your way around the Baha'i Faith when you're a 'newbie' can be quite daunting.
 It just takes a while to become familiar.

-I first came across the term 'consultation' when I was a fledgling Baha'i, and felt a bit bewildered by the unfamiliar words.
-I was relieved to learn it basically meant 'group discussion'.
+I first came across the term 'consultation' when I was a fledgling Baha'i.
+I felt a bit bewildered by this unfamiliar word so was relieved to learn it basically meant 'group discussion'.
 Time moves on and today the word consultation is in common usage.

 Most women are naturals at group consultation.
-It's what we do when we're sharing with other mothers how to toilet train our children, or discuss how best to support our daughters with their first relationships with young men.
+It's what we do when we're sharing with other mothers how best to toilet train our children, or discussing how to support our daughters in their first relationships with young men.
 Perhaps many men develop their earliest consultations while talking about their jobs or discussing sporting passions.
 However there are many subtlties to learn in order to be the most effective.

 'Newbie me' gradually learned more about consultation and eventually I found myself at my first Baha'i Feast (a regular gathering focussing on the spiritual, social and admininistrative needs of the local Baha'i community), listening attentively and just a little ill at ease in case I was asked to say something.
 Then, almost before I knew it, my confidence 'trainer wheels' were off, and I found myself increasingly familiar with the Faith and ready to speak up and share my thoughts in a group.

 However, learning is a lifelong process.
 New terms continued to crop up that I needed to explore.
-I clearly remember studying messages from the Universal House of Justice where I learned about the unfamiliar arena of 'Public Relations', followed by 'external affairs' and then 'institutes'.
+I clearly remember studying messages from the Universal House of Justice where I learned about the unfamiliar arena of 'public relations', followed by 'external affairs' and then 'institutes'.
 I found an unexpected interest in these areas and looked forward to greater involvement in them.
-The next subject the UHJ has encouraged us to learn more about is 'Public Discourse'.
+The next subject the UHJ encouraged us to learn more about is 'Public Discourse'.